Sheepshead Fishing in Sarasota: Best Time, Where & How

 How to Catch Sheepshead in Sarasota

-- Use fiddler crabs or small pieces of shrimp on a #1 or 1/0 circle hook.
+- Fiddler crabs or small pieces of fresh shrimp on a #1 hook

-- Fish as close to the vertical structure as possible to avoid snags.
+- Fish vertically as close to bridge pilings or dock legs as possible

 Where to Find Sheepshead